robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

     robot --console MyConsole --pythonpath /path/to/consoles tests.robot
     robot --console CustomConsole.py:arg1:arg2 tests.robot

-Custom console loggers receive the same `listener version 3`__ method calls as normal listeners.
+Custom console loggers receive the same `listener method calls`__ as normal listeners.
 Only methods that are implemented are called — missing methods are silently ignored.
 This means a minimal console only needs to implement the hooks it is interested in.